Discretionary appointment

 Guardianship

 Mich.
 Comp.
 Laws § 700.5201 provides, “A person may become a minor’s guardian by parental appointment or court appointment.”
 In terms of the procedure for court appointment, “A person interested in the welfare of a minor, or a minor if 14 years of age or older, may petition for the appointment of a guardian…” § 700.5204(1).
 “If, at any time in the proceeding, the court determines that the minor’s interests are or may be inadequately represented, the court may appoint a lawyer-guardian ad litem to represent the minor, giving a consideration to the preference of the minor if the minor is 14 years of age or older.” § 700.5213(4); See also Mich.
 Ct.
-R. Rule 5.404(2) (“Upon the filing of a petition, the court may appoint a guardian ad litem to represent the interests of a minor…”).
+R. Rule 5.404(A)(2) (“Upon the filing of a petition, the court may appoint a guardian ad litem to represent the interests of a minor…”).

 Objection to parental appointment – No right to counsel found